ODK Aggregate provides a ready-to-deploy server and data repository to:

 - Once you're logged into your App Engine account, click on the "Create Application" button, choose an application identifier (e.g., my-app-id) and application title, and click on "Save."
 The identifier determines your url and can never be changed.

 - Download ODK Aggregate v1.N.N.
 Select the latest Featured release for your operating system.
 These downloads are wizard-based installers for the various operating systems.
 If you are running OSX, you must unzip the downloaded file before running the installer within it.
-Consider using a non-Featured release during forms development (to help us identify issues prior to a production release).
+If you are on MacOSX Mountain Lion or onward, you will need to fiddle with GateKeeper settings in order to run the installer.
+Please consider using a non-Featured release during forms development (to help us identify issues prior to a production release).

 - The installer will guide you through configuring ODK Aggregate for App Engine and then launch a script to upload this configured ODK Aggregate to App Engine.